 - Built-in GPS so that you won’t have to carry your phone with you

-And the truth is that both Fitbit and Garmin offer some great, premium options that offer all that, and, at times, even more.
+And the truth is that both Fitbit and Garmin offer great, premium options that provide all that and, sometimes, even more.

 - Gps running Watch with Garmin Coach training plan support